davru/davru.dev/src/pages/blog/css-practices-you-should-avoid.md

 IDs have extremely high specificity (255 times more specific than a class), making them difficult to override when needed.
 Classes provide better reusability and flexibility in your styling architecture.

-## 3. Throwing Everything Into One CSS File
+## 3. Throwing everything into a single CSS file

 Keeping all your CSS in a single massive file makes maintenance incredibly difficult, especially on larger projects.